 Social workers play a vital role in our society, and serve across many different industries.
 When it comes to trauma and disaster relief, their work is especially crucial.
 For individuals and communities who are facing the largest struggles they’ve ever known, specialist social workers are there to make all the difference.

 The MSW For Disaster Relief

 MSWs may operate as part of a team of community organizers in the aftermath of disasters large and small.
 The work they do includes providing mental health services and identifying and treating post-traumatic stress disorder and other trauma related disorders.
-They might also assist with recovery efforts related to navigating relief benefits (such as FEMA), and might help individuals find local housing to rebuild their lives.
+They also assist with recovery efforts related to navigating relief benefits (such as FEMA), and can help individuals find local housing to rebuild their lives.